tilburgsciencehub/website/content/building-blocks/configure-your-computer/task-specific-configurations/virtual-environments.md

 ```
 To **create the _requirements.txt_ file**, **switch environments**, **deactivate** or **delete environments**, we use the same commands from Windows.

-### Linux Users

-For Linux, the configuration and managing of virtual environments is the same as for Mac.

 {{% summary %}}